 “Click” in mouse usage means “tap and release the left button on the mouse”.
 Clicking has a wide range of uses.
 Clicking gestures can be used in different windows, for instance, to choose from drop-down boxes and radio buttons.
 Also, when working in certain programs, users can move the pointer wherever they want simply by pointing and clicking on a location.

 If users tap the right touchpad key, Windows will display a quick menu unique to the feature they clicked on.
 For instance, if users right-click an image, the list displayed gives them options concerning the image.
-If users right-click the Windows desktop, the list that emerges will allow them to select a different view or modify desktop assets.
+Likewise, if users right-click the Windows desktop, the list that emerges will allow them to select a different view or modify desktop assets.

 Clicking and Dragging